abdelrahmanSaid88/abdelrahmanSaid88/README.md

   I'm Abdelrahman Said</h1>

 <h3 align="center">A passionate Flutter developer from Egypt</h3>
 -  I am interested in developing mobile applications.
-At first, I was interested in Android Native and after that, I have read a lot about Cross-platform.
-After that, I started to learn the Cross-platform flutter and did more than one project.
+At first, I was interested in Android Native and after that, I have read a lot about Cross-platform .
+After that, I started to learn the cross-platform using Flutter And i have accomplished more than one project listed in my personal GitHub account.